St. Joseph's Day

 Who Was Saint Joseph

-St. Joseph's Day Celebrations
+Saint Joseph's Day Celebration

 During a period of famine in Sicily, where crops weren't prospering, Italians prayed to St. Joseph for successful harvests.
 These prayers were answered, and with enough yields, the famine ended for the poor people.